Ruabon railway station

 In 1915 police offered a £10 reward for information on two men seen boarding the 5.47pm train to London at Ruabon station.
 The men matched descriptions of two German prisoners of war who had escaped from a camp in Denbigh.
 They had to travel together because one knew no English.
 The other, fluent in English, was an aviator who had been rescued from the North Sea.

 The railway to Llangollen closed to passengers in 1965.
-Since 2005, Ruabon has been served by Arriva Trains Wales’ hourly services from Holyhead to Shrewsbury, continuing in alternate hours to Cardiff and Birmingham.
-Buses from the station forecourt provide onward travel to Llangollen.
+Since 2005, Ruabon has been served by hourly trains from Holyhead to Shrewsbury, continuing in alternate hours to Cardiff and Birmingham.

 Postcode: LL14 6DL View Location Map